dfreitas-git/ServoTester/README.md

 # ServoTester
 * Servo control box for driving up to four servos.
 * Servos Can be swept automatically (SWP mode) or manually with a potentiometer (POT mode)
-* Travel limits for each servo cam be set
+* Travel limits for each servo can be set
 * A global setting can be used to sweep or adjust all servos at once
 * From the main menu, adjust the rotary knob to select the desired servo and click to enter the sub-menu
 * From the sub menu, select the line you want to change and click to enter edit mode